 Peer Review Actions and the National Practitioners Data Bank

 The National Practitioner Data Bank (NPDB) was established in 1986 under the Health Care Quality and Improvement Act of 1986.
 The NPDB is an information clearinghouse that collects information related to the professional competence and conduct of physicians, dentists and, in some cases, other health care professionals; the information is released upon request to eligible entities.

 Depending on the facts and circumstances of a case, a fee refund resulting from peer review could be a medical malpractice payment, reportable to the NPDB by the dental society or the dentist, whoever makes the payment.

 A "medical malpractice payment," as interpreted by the U.S. Department of Health and Human Services (HHS) is: (1) any payment of money; (2) by an entity; (3) for or for the benefit of a health care practitioner; (4) resulting from a written claim or demand for payment; and (5) based on the provision of, or failure to provide, services.
 Each of these elements must be present in order for a reporting obligation to exist.
-A good source of information on reporting and querying the NPDB can be found at www.npdb-hipdb.com.
+You can view a good source of information on reporting and querying at the NPDB Website.

 Access to the NPDB is limited.
 For example, patients, at this time, may not query the data bank.
 Attorneys may query the NPDB only if they represent a plaintiff in a malpractice action against a hospital and an issue is whether the hospital queried the data bank, as it is required to do by law, before granting staff privileges to a specific practitioner.
 The practitioner must also be a defendant in the case.
 A dentist may query the data bank about him or herself, but not about others.
 For information on how to query the data bank, call 800.767.6732.